steph-xue/airbnb-experiences/README.md

 # Airbnb Experiences

 A static recreation of the Airbnb Experiences page, built with React to practice component design and passing data through props.
-The interface displays a horizontally scrollable row of experience cards, each generated from a shared data file rather than hard coded individually.
+The interface displays a horizontally scrollable row of experience cards, with every card rendered dynamically from a single shared data file.

 <br>